 - Languages: Catalan, Spanish and English

 - A multidisciplinary and multidimensional approach that addresses prevalent health problems from different dimensions: social, clinical, economical and care.

-- The need for master's degree to provide health professionals access to doctoral programmes and the promotion of lines of research related to the field of chronicity and ageing.
+- The training given in this master’s degree allows health professionals to access Doctorate Programmes and work in research areas related to chronicity and ageing.

 The master’s degree has a total of 60 ECTS.
 It is composed of 30 ECTS of compulsory subjects, 12 ECTS of optative subjects, 4 ECTS external practicum and 14 ECTS belonging to the Master’s Degree Final Project.

 This Master’s Degree is verified as an Official University Master’s Degree at the Pompeu Fabra University.

 Because of its research orientation, the Master’s Degree in Integrated Care Management in Chronicity and Ageing affords access to Doctoral Programmes.

 TecnoCampus School of Health Sciences has established several agreements with doctoral programmes to offer students the possibility of accessing a doctorate course.